 Lower Inventory Costs

-With AI-optimized replenishment and safety stock planning, businesses can reduce excess inventory without sacrificing service levels.
+With AI-optimized replenishment and safety stock planning, businesses can reduce excess inventory levels without sacrificing service levels.

 Cross-Functional Collaboration